thachmpham/thachmpham.github.io/md/vip.md

 ```

-From host, ping to the virtual IP when node2 is master, we will receive MAC address of node2.
+Ping to the virtual IP when node2 is master, we receive MAC address of node2.
 ```sh

 host$ sudo arping -C 1 -i docker0 192.168.200.11